Full disclosure: I’m not the best cook.

 (In fact, just thinking about it is making me drool as I type!)

 To start with, boil your sweet potato in a saucepan while you throw the veggies in a big frying pan.
 Add your prawns and cook them before pouring in the arborio rice.

 Allow the rice to soak up the liquid in the frying pan before adding in a cup of water and the vegetable stock cube.

 Let the rice soak up all the water before adding another cup of water.
 Place the pan on a low heat and keep repeating this process until the rice is soft and edible.
 (FYI, it usually takes around 45 minutes to an hour.)

 Once you’ve drained your sweet potato, place it in the frying pan, add seasoning and mix everything together.

 Serve your masterpiece with a sprinkle of mozzarella cheese on top and prepare your tastebuds for lift-off!

 Do you want to know a bonus about these cheap and easy meals?
 If you cook the whole packet of pasta, mince, tater tots, prawns, rice (etc) like I usually do, it makes a TON of food.

 Ergo, you’ll have leftovers for days!
-Beginner cooks, rejoice.
+Beginner cooks and backpackers, rejoice.